ranveeruppal/ranveeruppal/README.md

 # Hello, I'm Ranveer
 <a href="https://www.linkedin.com/in/ranveeruppal/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate with a Master's degree in Cybersecurity and Computer Science, with two years of focused coursework in both fields.
-I am passionate about learning new technologies, solving complex security challenges, and developing creative solutions that help protect systems in a landscape where the threat actors are ever-evolving.
+I am passionate about learning new technologies, solving complex security challenges, and developing creative solutions that help protect systems in a landscape with ever-evolving threat actors.

 ## Objective